- A common problem with Chrome is that it sometimes shows 100% disk usage.

 - Now enable extensions one by one until you recreate the problem.

-- Once you find the problematic extension, keep it disabled or remove it.
+- Once you find the problematic extension, click on the Remove button to uninstall it from Chrome.

 4. Delete the corrupted History file

-- Go to Task Manager and end all Chrome processes.
+- Press Ctrl + Shift + Esc to open the Task Manager and end all -related processes.

 After doing that, check if the problem with 100% disk usage in Chrome is resolved.

-Your PC’s systems might run into trouble if Chrome takes up 100% of disk usage, but we hope that this article helped you fix this issue for good.
+Your PC might run into trouble if Chrome takes up 100% of disk usage, but we hope that this article helped you fix this issue for good.

 If you managed to fix the problem, let us know in the comments below.